 ELAPRASE is a formulation of idursulfase, a purified form of human iduronate-2-sulfatase, a lysosomal enzyme.
 Idursulfase is produced by recombinant DNA technology in a human cell line.
 Idursulfase is an enzyme that hydrolyzes the 2-sulfate esters of terminal iduronate sulfate residues from the glycosaminoglycans dermatan sulfate and heparan sulfate in the lysosomes of various cell types.

 Idursulfase is a 525-amino acid glycoprotein with a molecular weight of approximately 76 kilodaltons.
 The enzyme contains eight asparagine-linked glycosylation sites occupied by complex oligosaccharide structures.
-The enzyme activity of idursulfase is dependent onthe post-translational modification of a specific cysteine to formylglycine.
-Idursulfase has a specific activity ranging from 41 to 77 U/mg of protein (one unit is defined as the amount of enzyme required to hydrolyze 1 µmole of heparin disaccharide substrate per hour under the specified assay conditions).
+The enzyme activity of idursulfase is dependent on the post-translational modification of a specific cysteine to formylglycine.
+Idursulfase has a specific activity ranging from 46 to 74 units/mg of protein (one unit is defined as the amount of enzyme required to hydrolyze 1 μmole of heparin disaccharide substrate per hour under the specified assay conditions).

-ELAPRASE (idursulfase solution) is intended for intravenous infusion and is supplied as a sterile, nonpyrogenic clear to slightly opalescent, colorless solution that must be diluted prior to administration in 0.9% Sodium Chloride Injection, USP.
-Each vial contains an extractable volume of 3.0 mL with an idursulfase concentration of 2.0 mg/mL at a pH of approximately 6, providing 6.0 mg idursulfase, 24.0 mg sodium chloride, 6.75 mg sodium phosphate monobasic monohydrate, 2.97 mg sodium phosphate dibasic heptahydrate, and 0.66 mg polysorbate 20.
-ELAPRASE (idursulfase solution) does not contain preservatives; vials are for single use only.
+ELAPRASE is administered as an intravenous infusion and supplied as a sterile, nonpyrogenic clear to slightly opalescent, colorless solution that must be diluted prior to administration in 0.9% Sodium Chloride Injection, USP.
+Each vial contains an extractable volume of 3 mL with an idursulfase concentration of 2 mg/mL at a pH of approximately 6.
+Each vial contains 6 mg idursulfase, sodium chloride (24 mg), sodium phosphate monobasic monohydrate (6.75 mg), sodium phosphate dibasic heptahydrate (2.97 mg), and polysorbate 20 (0.66 mg).
+ELAPRASE does not contain preservatives.
+Each vial is for single use only.